-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023 In USD\$ (000s)

-Profound's second product, the Sonalleve® system, is CE marked in the EU for the of treatment uterine fibroids and adenomyotic tissue, palliative pain relief associated with bone metastases, treatment of osteoid osteoma, and management of benign desmoid tumors and has also been approved by the regulatory bodies in China and South Korea for non-invasive treatment of uterine fibroids.
+Profound's second product, the Sonalleve® system, is CE marked in the EU for the treatment of uterine fibroids and adenomyotic tissue, palliative pain relief associated with bone metastases, treatment of osteoid osteoma, and management of benign desmoid tumors and has also been approved by the regulatory bodies in China and South Korea for non-invasive treatment of uterine fibroids.
 In late 2020, Sonalleve® received Humanitarian Device Exemption ("HDE") approval from the FDA for the treatment of Osteoid Osteoma in the United States.
 The Sonalleve® system is only compatible with certain Philips MRIs.